Network function virtualization: History

-The ETSI ISG NFV has announced the Release 5 of its specifications since May 2021 aiming to produce new specifications and extending the already published specifications based on new features and enhancements.
+The ETSI ISG NFV has announced the Release 5 of its specifications since May 2021 aiming to produce new specifications and extend the already published specifications based on new features and enhancements.

 Since the publication of the white paper, the group has produced over 100 publications, which have gained wider acceptance in the industry and are being implemented in prominent open source projects like OpenStack, ONAP, Open Source MANO (OSM) to name a few.
 Due to active cross-liaison activities, the ETSI NFV specifications are also being referenced in other SDOs like 3GPP, IETF, ETSI MEC etc.

 Framework

 The NFV framework consists of three main components: